-Mob programming involves gathering the entire team in a shared space, giving them a single development machine and asking them to collaboratively build software.
-How bizarre.
-The use of the word mob adds to the bizarreness, with its connotation that the team does whatever the heck they please.
+Mob programming involves gathering the entire development team in a shared space, giving them a single development machine and asking them to build software collaboratively.
+How bizarre!
+The word “mob” makes the situation even more outlandish, with its connotation that team members do whatever the heck they please.

 Indeed, the practice of mobbing doesn’t really come with a lot of rules.
 Guidelines for mobbing are, for the most part, common sense: We stay engaged, demonstrate respect for our fellow team members, solicit input from the whole team and continually seek to improve our ability to deliver high-quality software.
-You’d dream up these guidelines quickly enough yourself, were they not already recommended.
+You’d dream up these guidelines quickly enough yourself, were they not already recommended by such canonical “mobsters” as Woody Zuill.

 The phrase “entire team” is a rule-by-definition — when we say we gather the entire team in one place, we mean the entire team.
 We invite testers, programmers, designers, managers, analysts, security folk and all others with a part in building our software.
 We expect them all to contribute.